-- 726. Upon written request of the Union, the Department of Human Resources agrees to provide a report on incidents of assault against City workers, including information on department and classification of injured employees to the Union which shall be no more often than quarterly. - 727.
-By July 1, 2023, the City agrees to create and post signage to educate the public regarding assault on City workers, including penalties for assaults on City workers, with the purpose of reducing assaults. - 728.
-If an employee is assaulted during the workday and/or on City premises, the City shall make EAP or other counseling services available to the employee and witnesses of the assault, during their working hours with no loss of pay.
+- 739. Upon written request of the Union, the Department of Human Resources agrees to provide a report on incidents of assault against City workers, including information on department and classification of injured employees to the Union which shall be no more often than quarterly. - 740.
+The City agrees to continue posting signage to educate the public regarding assault on City workers, including penalties for assaults on City workers, with the purpose of reducing assaults. - 741.
+If an employee is assaulted or reports a threat of an assault during the workday and/or on City premises, the City shall make EAP or other counseling services available to the employee and witnesses of the assault, during their working hours with no loss of pay.
 The parties acknowledge the importance of the EAP process and counseling and will work collaboratively to improve these services for bargaining unit members.
 The City will make best efforts to expand EAP capacity, with priority for employees who are victims of assault.